KJ-Kyle/it3038c-scripts/Project2/README.md

    Stopping the scrypt
 </h3>
 <p>
-If at any point you wish to stop the scrypt, simply coppy "stp" and the code with automatically stop
+If at any point you wish to stop the scrypt, simply copy "stp" and the code with automatically stop
 </p>

 <h2>